• Skip to primary navigation

 • Make sure your pastry and filling are well chilled.
 They should also be chilled before baking to ensure they bake up flaky!

-• Filling the turnovers is a delicate balance of not overfilling them and not under-filling them.
+• Filling the turnovers is a delicate balance between not overfilling and not underfilling.
 If you are having trouble closing the turnovers without the filling leaking out everywhere, then use less filling.

 • Puff pastry is delicate and can be sticky.
 Use a small piece of parchment to help move around the pastry, so you don't have to handle it.
-Shape the turnover on the parchment, and then when transferring the filled turnover to the sheet tray, do so on the parchment, so you don't have to hold it with your own hands.
+Shape the turnover on the parchment, then transfer the filled turnover to the sheet tray on the parchment so you don't have to hold it with your own hands.
 This prevents the pastry from tearing which can compromise the seal on the filling.

 • Use these three methods of sealing the turnovers: first press together the corners that firm the triangle, then seal it with a flour-dusted fork, and finally cut off the very edge of the sealed pieces with a sharp knife.
 That final cut helps the puff pastry bake up properly, as well as helps it stay sealed.